 Racism Topics for Research Paper

 Here you can find deeper topics for your research paper on racism and discrimination.
-The approach in this type is more serious and scientific.
+The approach of this type is more serious and scientific.

 - Analyze unfair judicial practices concerning racial prejudices.